Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

-\emph{Inapproximability.}\quad By a slight adaption of the above construction we can conclude (fixed-parameter) inapproximability: First, ensure that even within a budget of~$\alpha \cdot B$, one can only afford to bribe the set voters.
-This can be reached by putting $(\alpha+1)\cdot B$ dummy candidates between~$p$ and the first approved candidate for all but the set voters.
-Second, introduce another pair of important candidates~$d$ and~$d'$ and let the set voters additionally approve~$d$.
-Introduce $|\calS|^3\cdot|U|^3$ voters that approve~$d$ and~$d'$ (and some dummy candidates) and $|S|-h$~voters that only approve~$d'$ (and some dummy candidates).
-Introduce $|\calS|\cdot|U|$ voters that approve~$p'$ and~$d$ (and some dummy candidates) and further $|\calS|\cdot|U|$ voters that only approve~$d'$ (and some dummy candidates).
-Increase the committee size by one.
+\emph{Inapproximability.}\quad With a slight modification of the above construction, we obtain (fixed-parameter) inapproximability.
+Let $\alpha > 1$ be the considered approximation ratio.
+First, note that even within a budget of~$\alpha \cdot B$ one can only afford to bribe the set voters, because in all other voters $p$~is ranked last (if there are fewer than $\alpha \cdot B$ candidates between the last position in a vote and the $t$-th one, then we add sufficiently many never-approved dummy candidates).
+Second, introduce another pair of important candidates, $d$ and~$d'$, and let the set voters additionally approve~$d$.
+Next, introduce: \begin{enumerate} \item $|\calS|^3\cdot|U|^3$ voters that approve~$d$ and~$d'$ (and some dummy candidates), \item $|S|-h$~voters that only approve~$d'$ (and some dummy candidates), \item $|\calS|\cdot|U|$ voters that approve~$p'$ and~$d$ (and some dummy candidates), and further \item $|\calS|\cdot|U|$ voters that only approve~$d'$ (and some dummy candidates). \end{enumerate} Finally, set the tie-breaking so that $d$ is preferred to $d'$ and increase the committee size by one.

-The first $|\calS|+|U|$ rounds of the \GreedyApprovalCC procedure clearly work analogously to the original construction.
-As long as less than~$h$ set voters are bribed, candidate~$d$ will join the committee in round~$|\calS|+|U|+1$.
-(We assume that \GreedyApprovalCC prefers $d$ to $d'$ when there is a tie.)
-Then, candidate~$d'$ loses almost all points and has no chance to join the committee and candidate~$p'$ loses all additional approvals (introduced by the extension of the construction).
-That is, the last round works analogously to the original construction.
+The first $|\calS|+|U|$ rounds of the \GreedyApprovalCC procedure proceed as in the original construction.
+As long as at most~$h$ set voters are bribed, candidate~$d$ will join the committee in round~$|\calS|+|U|+1$.
+In consequence, candidate~$d'$ loses almost all points and has no chance to join the committee, and candidate~$p'$ loses all additional approvals (introduced by the $|\calS|\cdot|U|$ new voters that approve both $p'$ and $d$).
+That is, the last round proceeds as in the original construction.
 However, if one bribes more than~$h$ set voters, then candidate~$d'$ will join the committee in round~$|\calS|+|U|+1$, $p'$~keeps the additionally introduced approvals, and $p$~has no chance to join the committee in the last round.

+It follows that, even with a budget of~$\alpha\cdot B$, one can only make~$p$ become member of a winning committee if one selects a subset of at most~$h$ sets from~$\calS$ whose union is~$U$.